brothman01/ChatPress/readme.txt

 === ChatPress ===
-Contributors: Ben Rothmsn
+Contributors: brothman01
 Tags: chatroom, ajax, livechat, live, support, channel Requires at least: 4.2.0
 Tested up to: 6.0.1
-Requires PHP: 8.0
+Requires PHP: 7.4
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 License: GPL

 A simple WordPress plugin to easily add livechat to your site so that your users can communicate with eachother in real time.